kuzux/bitirme/README.md

 /build-tensor

-builds a time tensor in list of lists sparse matrix format. (https://en.wikipedia.org/wiki/Sparse_matrix#List_of_lists_.28LIL.29) There must be a timestamp value to be able to use this.
+builds a time tensor in coordinate list sparse matrix format. (https://en.wikipedia.org/wiki/Sparse_matrix#Coordinate_list_.28COO.29) There must be a timestamp value to be able to use this.

 /build-tensor1